TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 It felt great to be able to regulate my own emotions like that.
 I felt in-control.
 And I walked away from that first session feeling amazing.
 I felt invincible.

-> Looking back, I now know that this 'great feeling' became one of the main reasons I stuck with the conversion therapy for so long.
+> Looking back, I now know that this 'great feeling' became one of the main reasons why I stuck with the conversion therapy for so long.

 ## Floodgates